Discrete-System-Greens-Function/DSGF_matlab/README.md

 Last Update: February 20, 2024

+The DSGF (discrete system Green's function) is a numerical framework to simulate radiative heat transfer between micro/nanostructured objects.
+The DSGF method is based on fluctuational electrodynamics and is applicable for far-field and near-field.

 1. SYSTEM REQUIREMENT

    A MATLAB license from MathWorks is required.
 The DSGF code has been tested on MATLAB version R2021a.